Take the World by the Horns FAQs

 After I apply to this program and am accepted, am I required to participate in the program if admitted to UT Austin?

-If you apply and are accepted into the Take the World by the Horns program and are a Texas High School Top 6 percent student, you will still be admitted to UT Austin in the fall if you don’t participate.
+If you apply and are accepted into the Take the World by the Horns program and are a eligible for automatic admission, you will still be admitted to UT Austin in the fall if you don’t participate.
 If you are not in the aforementioned category, you must participate in the program to secure your admission to UT Austin in the fall.

 Can I apply to more than one program location?

 Yes.
-You can indicate your preference for first, second, and third choices among the program locations.
-Your preference will be taken into account, but you will be offered admission to only one of the three locations.
+You can indicate your preference for first, second, third, and fourth choices among the program locations.
+Your preference will be taken into account, but you will be offered admission to only one of the locations.
 You can accept admission to the location for which you were selected, or you can request to be placed on a waitlist for a second location.

 What are the eligibility requirements for this program?

-You must be 18 years or older by August 1, 2024, to participate, and you must be applying to college for the first time.
+You must be applying to college for the first time.

 Can I apply to this program and still be considered for other transfer or co-enrollment admissions programs?